 Users in different slots transmit their packets separately in the period.
 Specifically, we denote the slots of user $1,\dots,K$ as $\mathbf{z}\triangleq[z_1,\dots,z_K]^{\rm T}$, where $z_k$ is user $k$'s slot satisfying

-Users in the $z$-th slot are $\{k|z_k=z\}$, and they transmit only in periodical time slots $t=z,z+Z,z+2Z,\dots$.
+Users in the $z$-th slot are $\{k|z_k=z\}$, and they transmit only in periodical time slots $t''-1+z,t''-1+z+Z,t''-1+z+2Z,\dots$, where $t''$ is a non-negative integer indicating the starting slot of the assignments.
+Here, we assume that the network is static, and the slot assignments repeat and remain the same until the network terminates.
+Meanwhile, the dynamic allocation of slots will be discussed in Section \ref{sec:online_architecture}, where the slot assignments remains the same in a duration, $[t'',t')$, until the controller updates the assignments at some $t'$.
 As a result, the interference only happens among users within the same slot and is eliminated between any two slots.
 The periodicity $Z$ directly affects the freshness of status updates from users.
 A higher value of $Z$ increases delays in status updates, whereas a lower value of $Z$ results in more users sharing the same slots, leading to higher interference that can degrade reliability.